Are you looking for cool things to do in Zaragoza, Spain?

 Sample Weekend Itinerary to Zaragoza, Spain

-La Seo del Salvador – This Gothic cathedral will leave you in awe on the first day of your trip in Zaragoza.
+La Seo del Salvador – This Gothic cathedral will leave you in awe on the first day of your trip to Zaragoza.
 With its marvelous design and magnificent architecture, this cathedral will surely give you a glimpse of Zaragoza, Spain.

 Basilica de Nuestra Senora del Pilar – Your Zaragoza getaway won’t be complete if you will not visit this enormous and popular cathedral.
-Be prepared to see beautiful murals, and architecture that this cathedral has to offer.
+Be prepared to see the beautiful murals, and architecture that this cathedral has to offer.